Can you use a gap wedge in the sand

 Using a gap wedge in bunkers requires some adjustments to your swing.
 As you swing through the ball, focus on hitting the sand rather than the ball.
 This will help you create more spin and lift, resulting in a higher trajectory.
 Additionally, make sure to maintain a smooth and controlled swing to avoid hitting the ball too hard or too soft.

-See also What to eat with wedge salad
+See also How to wedge car window shut

 3. Aim for the Center of the Bunker